 Agile vs Scrum Comparison Table

-|Definition||Agile is incremental and iterative model development.||It is an incremental model(build the product over a period of time one by one) is a type of agile approach.
-They follow fixed length iterations.
+|Definition||Agile is an incremental and iterative model development.||It is an incremental model(building the product over some time one by one) that is a type of agile approach.
+They follow fixed-length iterations.

 To optimize prediction and control risks.

-|Manpower||Developers and the Business people must work together throughout the project.||Scrum begins with product vision.
+|Manpower||Developers and Business people must work together throughout the project.||Scrum begins with the product vision.
 The product owner and the teamwork over the projects.|

 |Planning||Planning occurs at three levels:

-||Iteration Planning is referred to as Sprint in the scrum
+||Iteration Planning is referred to as sprint in Scrum.

-|Flexibility||The great advantage is its flexibility as it rapidly responses to changes.||When compared to Agile they are very rigid (no frequent changes).
+|Flexibility||The great advantage is its flexibility as it rapidly responds to changes.||Compared to Agile, they are very rigid (no frequent changes).
 They have clearly defined rules.|

-|Mode of communication||The effective method of communication is face to face within a team.||Communication is done on the daily/weekly basis with respect to print schedule.|
+|Mode of Communication||The practical method of communication is face-to-face within a team.||Communication is done on a daily/weekly basis concerning the print schedule.|

-|Ease of Change||They focus on customer satisfaction deliver the results frequently without a change in environments.||They are suitable for the projects which require rapidly changing environments.|
+|Ease of Change||They focus on customer satisfaction and deliver results frequently without a change in environments.||They are suitable for projects that require rapidly changing environments.|

 |Process Flow||The agile process includes: